WHAT IS A TINY HOUSE?

 - less than 500 square feet

-- fully functional single housing unit that includes all of the basic amenities of a permanent home
+- single housing unit that includes the basic amenities of a permanent home: kitchen, washroom and sleeping area

-- mobile (on wheels or a temporary foundation)
+- mobile (on wheels) or on a temporary or permanent foundation

 - customizable, tailored to individual taste and budget